 Take a whole family approach

 When it comes to positive parenting, the first rule is to be a good role model.
-Setting limits around technology is best done through a whole family approach.
+Setting limits around technology is best done through a whole family approach (see Creating a mentally healthy family life).
 Teenagers will be the first to call you a hypocrite if you curtail their tech use while merrily checking your own phone.
 That means coming up with some ground rules that apply to everyone.
 Those rules might include:

 - Screen-free places – eg no screens allowed in bedrooms (or upstairs in general) or in the car